Homomorphims from the fundamental group of planar sets: Planar to one-dimensional or planar

 \end{proof}

-The following lemma is a special case of a lemma proved by Greg Conner and Mark Meilstrup in \cite{precm}.
+The following lemma is a special case of a lemma proved by Greg Conner and Mark Meilstrup in \cite{cm}.

 \begin{lem} Let $h$ be a function from $I\times I$ into a space $Z$.
 Let $\{C_i\}$ be a sequence of closed intervals with disjoint interiors which cover $I$.
-Suppose that $h$ restricted to $I\times\{0,1\}$ is continuous and for each $i$ $h$ restricted to $\overline{C_i}\times I$ is continuous.
-If $\diam{\{ h(\overline{C_i}\times I)\}}$ forms a null sequence, then $h$ is continuous. \end{lem}
+Suppose that $h$ restricted to $I\times\{0,1\}$ is continuous and, for each $i$, $h$ restricted to $\cl(C_i)\times I$ is continuous.
+If $\diam{\bigl\{ h\bigl(\cl(C_i)\times I\bigr)\bigr\}}$ forms a null sequence, then $h$ is continuous. \end{lem}

 \begin{proof} Consider a sequence $(x_n, y_n) \to (x_0,y_0)$.
 For each $n$, choose an $i_n$ such that $x_n\in C_{i_n}$.
-If $\{C_{i_n}\}$ is finite then by restricting $h$ to $\cup_n C_{i_n}\times Y$ we have $n(x_n,y_n) \to h(x_0,y_0)$ be a finite application of the pasting lemma.
-If $\{C_{i_n}\}$ is infinite, then $\diam{\{ h(\overline{C_{i_n}}\times I)\}}$ a null sequence and $d\bigl(h(x_n,y_n), h(x_n,0)\bigr)$ converges to 0.
+If $\{C_{i_n}\}$ is finite then by restricting $h$ to $\bigl(\cup_n C_{i_n}\bigr)\times Y$ we have $h(x_n,y_n) \to h(x_0,y_0)$ be a finite application of the pasting lemma.
+If $\{C_{i_n}\}$ is infinite, then $\diam{\bigl\{ h\bigl(\cl({C_{i_n}})\times I\bigr)\bigr\}}$ a null sequence and $d\bigl(h(x_n,y_n), h(x_n,0)\bigr)$ converges to 0.
 Thus $h$ is continuous. \end{proof}

 The following lemma is immediate from the construction of $A_i$ and the diameter condition of the squares composing $A_i$.
-Alternatively it is straight forward given a surjective map $f : I \to X$ to modify it to construct a surjective map from $I$ to $X^{(1)}$.
+Alternatively it is straight forward exercise to show that given a surjective map $f : I \to X$ how to modify it to construct a surjective map from $I$ to $X^{(1)}$.

 \begin{lem}Let $X$ be a planar Peano continuum and $X^{(1)} = \partial X \cup\bigl( \bigcup_i A_i^{(1)}\bigr)$ where $A_i$ is as in Lemma \ref{opensquares} for the bounded open set $\int{X}$.
 Then $X^{(1)}$ is a one-dimensional Peano continuum.\end{lem}